-Liberia is due to hold Senate elections on October 13, 2020.
+Liberia is due to hold Senate elections on December 8, 2020 (postponed from October).
 Voters will elect half of the Senate (a total of 15 members) for nine-year terms.
 Each of Liberia’s 15 counties has two senators who serve staggered terms.

 In 2003, Liberia finally emerged from 14 years of fighting that left 250,000 people dead – 8 percent of the population.
 The 1997 election saw the victory of warlord Charles Taylor, whose campaign slogan was “He killed my ma, he killed my pa, but I’ll vote for him.”
 Taylor fled the country following the war, and was subsequently convicted of war crimes and crimes against humanity for his role in Sierra Leone’s civil war.
 For that reason, he is currently serving a 50-year sentence.